serverless-dna/EFFE/README.md

 > We like to think of this setup as EventBridge for your FrontEnd Web Apps.

+This implementation maintains a clear separation of responsibilities.
+Connectors are simply Pub/Sub participants who have a special job - to connect the EventHub to an external server or source.
+This could be anything at all - WebSockets, Momento Topics, an API, AWS EventBridge, Kafka Topics, event other EventHubs! - anywhere you need to connect your events.
+You can create multiple connectors to handle events from your EventHub in many different ways.
+We love the Pub/Sub model and think it simplifies your Front-End to no end.

+> _GO wild - connect your events to everything!_

 ## Overview of EventHub Interactions using a WebSocket Connector